QC-Gaming1/g1-platform-testauto-interview/README.md

 yarn e2e
 ```

-All tests will run, but only one test should pass.
+All tests will run, but only two tests should pass.

 ## Goals of the test